vineet-garg/assignment-2/README.md

 3. CBC/PKCSPadding was considered as well but as Decrypt is not access controlled or rate limited, it would be vulnerable to padding ORACLE attack.
 3. IV size is 96 bit
 4. Authentication tag size is 96 bit
-5. IV is returned in plain along with Encrypted data, with GCM this is considered safe unlike in CBC mode.
+5. IV is returned in plain along with Encrypted data, with GCM this is considered safe (unlike in CBC mode which is prone to clear IV attacks).

 ## References:
 Standard deviation calculation: